 - In the summer, set your thermostat as high as comfortably possible.
 The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be.
 In winter, set your thermostat as low as is comfortable for you while at home.

 - If your landlord pays for the utilities, find out what you can do to lower overall costs.
 Since utility costs are part of the rent you pay, being energy efficient benefits all tenants and may help keep rental rates steady.

 - To reduce water usage, ask your landlord for low-flow fixtures for faucets, showerheads or toilets.
 Low-flow fixtures can achieve a water savings of 25%-60%.

 Follow your landlord’s instructions for maintenance of cooling and

-clean the lint screen in your clothes dryer after each use.
-Dirty,
+the lint screen in your clothes dryer after each use.
+Dirty, clogged

-clogged air filters or lint screens make units work harder, consume
+air filters or lint screens make units work harder, consume more

-more energy, result in higher utility bills, and can damage the
+energy, result in higher utility bills, and can damage the unit or even

 - Promptly report all problems with appliances or electrical, plumbing, and mechanical facilities provided by the landlord so repairs can be made right away.
 Unreported problems create bigger issues that waste energy and require costly repairs.

 - Vacuum air vents regularly to prevent dust buildup and keep them clear of furniture, curtains or other objects that may block air flow.